wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Microsoft Azure account

-1. Get an email adddress from a corporate assets administrator.

-   PROTIP: Avoid using an email that you use for your own banking, shopping, social media, etc.

-   For continuity with a real cloud, you'll need an email address that you can share and transfer to other people.
+1. PROTIP: Avoid using an email that you use for your own banking, shopping, social media, etc. For continuity with a real cloud, you'll need an email address that you can share and transfer to other people.
 That's so at a company, you will need to give someone else the password so that if you're ever go on vacation or get "run over a bus", your organization can continue.

-   A different account is often created for each department of responsibility, plus timing.
+   In you're in an enterprise company, get an email adddress from a corporate assets administrator.
+A different account is often created for each department of responsibility.

-   PROTIP: You may create several email accounts.
-Each Azure free subscription includes a $200 credit to spend on any service for the first <strong>30 days</strong>, free access to the most popular Azure products for 12 months, and access to more than 25 products that are always free.
+   PROTIP: In the name include the month and year in the account name (such as johndoe1901@hotmail.com) for 2019-01 (January).
+Many <strong>create several email accounts</strong> because each Azure subscription includes a $200 credit to spend on any service for the <strong>first 30 days</strong>, free access to the most popular Azure products for 12 months, and access to more than 25 products that are always free.

-   When someone sign up for a Microsoft cloud service subscription such as Microsoft Azure, Microsoft Intune, or Office 365, a dedicated instance of Azure AD (Active Directory) is created for your organization.
+   When someone signs up for a Microsoft cloud service subscription such as Microsoft Azure, Microsoft Intune, or Office 365, a dedicated instance of Azure AD (Active Directory) is created for your organization.
 Azure AD is partitioned into separate tenants.
 A tenant is a dedicated, isolated instance of the Azure Active Directory service, owned and managed by an organization.

-2. Make up an adult birthdate: 2019 - 22 = 1997
+2. For birthdate, make up an adult year: 2019 - 22 = 1997

    PROTIP: Write it down for account recovery, such as in a 1Password entry.
    Also write down the date you created the account.